fedeloper/BiCrossNet/README.md

-2. Download the teacher's model weights and pretrained backbone from [this link](https://drive.google.com/drive/folders/1ZW0s4pz47dlBXlUlyOtr6cv4uQ6AYjXa?usp=drive_link).
+2. Download the teacher's model weights and pretrained backbone from [upon acceptance].
 Extract the files in the main folder.

 ## Train and Test